Iranians vote in legislative, key assembly polls amid economic concerns

 “Therefore, we are currently seeing a disengagement … from those who are not satisfied with the current state of affairs,” Tabatabai said.

-Polling places will be open until 8pm local time (16:30 GMT) after authorities extended the voting by two hours.
+Polling places stayed open long into the evening on Friday after authorities extended the voting hours several times to secure a higher turnout.
 Initial election results are expected as early as Saturday.